Elderberry Plant Cutting

 Elderberry Cuttings ready to be stuck straight into wet ground.
-You will receive 2 cuttings in this bundle because 2 different plants are required for cross-pollination.
+A minimum of 2 plants are required for cross-pollination.

 Quantity: